enixdark/elixir-school/vi/basics/testing.md

 1 tests, 1 failures
 ```

-ExUnit will tells us exactly where our failed assertions are, what the expected value was, and what the actual was.
+ExUnit will tells us exactly where our failed assertions are, what the expected value was, and what the actual value was.

 ### refute